UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Why is my ping so high but my internet is fast?

-It is possible to have high bandwidth (download speed) but high ping (latency).
-This usually happens because of network congestion, distance from the server, or using a Wi-Fi connection through thick walls.
-“Fast” internet refers to how much data you can move, while high ping means that data is taking a long time to make the trip.
+It is entirely possible to have high bandwidth (download speed) but high ping (latency).
+This usually happens because of network congestion, physical distance from the server, or using a Wi-Fi connection through thick walls.
+“Fast” internet refers to how much data you can move at once, while high ping means that data is taking a long time to make the trip.

 Does a better router improve ping?

-Yes, a modern router can improve ping, especially if it handles traffic management (QoS) better than your ISP-provided equipment.
-However, simply switching to a wired Ethernet connection is often a cheaper and more effective way to lower ping than buying a new router.
+Yes, a modern router can improve ping, especially if it handles traffic management (Quality of Service) better than your ISP-provided equipment.
+However, simply switching to a wired Ethernet connection is often a significantly cheaper and more effective way to lower ping than buying a new wireless router.

 Is 0 ms ping possible?

 Technically, 0 ms ping is impossible because data takes time to travel through physical cables, no matter how fast the speed of light is.
-However, on a local fiber network, you might see results as low as 1 ms or 2 ms, which feels instantaneous to the human brain.
+However, on a highly localized fiber network, you might see results as low as 1 ms or 2 ms, which feels instantaneously responsive to the human brain.

 Does a VPN increase ping?